 On top of that, you may be considering 25+ different whites, but they all look the SAME until you really dig into them and start adding them to your walls.
 Well, friends, that’s the entire reason behind writing this paint color series.
 I want to be able to provide some additional information for each color to help you feel confident in picking colors that you’ll love in your home!

-Let’s check out SW Greek Villa to see if it might work well in your home (spoiler: it most likely will!).
+Let’s check out Greek Villa SW 7551 to see if it might be a hue that could work well in your home (spoiler: it most likely will!).

 FAQs About SW Greek Villa

 Greek Villa does have a touch of yellow undertone with maybe a wink of green, but it usually reads as a neutral soft, and creamy off-white without really any yellow at all.

 What undertones does SW Greek Villa have?

 This white paint color looks very sophisticated and chic, thanks to its neutral base.
 It has just the teensiest bit of yellow and green undertones that read as beige rather than yellow and green.